The Scientific Enterprise

-Science functions globally as a single club, with experimental evidence, mathematics and computation as its lingua franca.
+Science functions globally as a single club, a single cognitive formation, with a mix of experimental evidence, mathematics, and computation as its lingua franca.
 The excellent networks characteristic of science amplify the responsibilities and opportunities of scientists.
 In recent decades, the organization of science has shifted to increase the number and scale of geographically dispersed, disciplinary networks as organizations and fiscal units.
 The distribution of institutions that house and enable science will surely shift again.

 About the icon – Portrait of Sir Francis Bacon (1561-1626)

 The Search for Leonardo’s Genome (PDF).
 Bulletin of the Amiercan Academy of Arts & Sciences LXXVI (2): 12-19, 2023.

 The Search for Leonardo’s Genome (PDF).
 Human Evolution 37 (3-4): 221-228, 2022 Leonardo Da Vinci; genome; DNA.

 Moore’s Law revisited through Intel chip density [external link].
 PLOS ONE 16 (8): e0256245, 2021.